-According to André Léonard and Sarah Lemelin-Bellerose at Canada’s Library of Parliament, it is estimated that businesses in the arts and recreation would see up to 30% closures.
-Hospitality would see 27% closures.
-Arts and recreation include gyms, venues and arcades.
-Hospitality comprises restaurants, hotels and caterers.
+According to André Léonard and Sarah Lemelin-Bellerose at Canada’s Library of Parliament, businesses in the arts and recreation would see up to 30% closures.
+Hospitality would see 27%, arts and recreation include gyms, venues, and arcades.
+Hospitality comprises restaurants, hotels, and caterers.
 Between March and April, COVID-19 cost the foodservice sector 800,000 jobs.

 - Accommodation and Food Services

 A Restaurants Canada survey of foodservice companies showed that many have considered permanent closure due to COVID-19.
 According to the Hotel Association of Canada, in March, hotel occupancy was less than 10% in Canada.